 Are you developing an IT project and want to add extra security layers to it?
 No problem, since DevSecOps is the development practice you are looking for.
+What is DevSecOps’ definition?
 In short, thanks to DevSecOps (development, security, and operations), your development team can integrate security initiatives at every stage of the SDLC (the software development lifecycle).

 At IntelliSoft, developers adopt the DevSecOps approach for projects requiring extra data security, including EMR (electronic medical records) and eLegal applications.
 This way, our team can define security vulnerabilities in repositories, run early threat modeling and static code analysis, review design for security, etc.

-We created this article to help you understand DevSecOps and when to use it in IT project development.
-We also gathered the main differences between DevSecOps vs. DevOps so that you can understand what approach your team must adopt for better project outcomes.
+We created this article to help you understand DevSecOps’ meaning and when to use it in IT project development.
+We also gathered the main differences between DevSecOps vs. DevOps, and DevSecOps tools so that you can understand what approach your team must adopt for better project outcomes.

 Table of Contents